sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deployment-reseal-forceshutdownnow.md

 <td><p><strong>true</strong></p></td>
 <td><div class="alert">
 <strong>Caution</strong>
-<p>Unsupported.
-Do not use.
+<p>Unsupported, do not use.
 Sets the computer into a loop of reboots.</p>
 </div>
 <div>